siderolabs/homebrew-tap/README.md

 # Homebrew Talos

-## How do I install osctl?
+## How do I install talosctl?

-Installing osctl from this cask is simple:
+Installing talosctl from this cask is simple:

 - `brew tap talos-systems/talos`
 - `brew cask install talosctl`